jochenjonc/blog-component-state/README.md

 - Global State Changes ( http update )
 - Component State Changes ( triggered by button or interval )

-Putting all this logic in the component class is a bit messy.
+Putting all this logic in the component class is a bad idea.
+Not only because of separations of concerns, but also because we would have to implemet it over and over again.

-We need to provide a **minimal layer of abstraction** that handles composition of all the different sources!
+We need to make the logic that deal with problems around composition reusable!

 So far our sources got subscribed to when the view was ready and we rendered the state.
 As the view represents a hot producer of values and injected services too we have to decouple the service that handles component state from other sources.

-So what is the problem?
+So what is the problem?!?!11

 We have hot sources and we have to compose them.
 As a minimal requirement to create state we should have at least the last emission of each source to compute a state.

 If we compose state we have to consider that every operator returns cold observables.
-(Multi-casting operators are not really operators as they are not compos-able)
+(Operators that return `ConnectableObservable` are not really operators as they are not compos-able)

 So no matter what we do before, after an operation we get a cold observable, and we have to subscribe to it to trigger the composition.
 I call this situation cold composition, as with selector functions in i.e. publish we are also able to create hot compositions.